psu13/mutable-states/content/Sky and Telescope, April 1980.md

 Then, a couple of days after reading this I came across this forum thread about a <a href="http://www.cloudynights.com/ubbthreads/showflat.php/Cat/0/Number/5740096/page/1/view/collapsed/sb/5/o/all/fpart/1">Messier Marathon</a>.
 Spring is Messier season because if you situate yourself just right you can see all 110 objects in one night.

 The subject of the thread is about an attempt to get a <em>picture</em> of all 110 objects in one night.
-The ends up losing a few because he wasted an hour early in the evening troubleshooting some focus problems.
+The guy ends up losing a few because he wasted an hour early in the evening troubleshooting some focus problems.
 But he still manages to get 105 pictures <em>in one night</em> using a single 3 minute CCD exposure per picture.

 And <a href="http://gallery.cuttinedgeobservatory.com/v/2013+Messier+Marathon.jpg.html?g2_imageViewsIndex=3">his pictures are a lot better</a>.